invisible-college/statebus/readme.md

 Up until now, the statebus has been dumb and passive—it saves and fetches whatever anyone asks it to.
 But now there's an API to *control* reads and writes to state.
 You can:
-- Have distinct users, with distinct permissions and views of state
+- Connect statebusses together
-- Create proxies that define state in terms of other state
+- Make proxies that define state in terms of other state
-- Validate data before saving
+- Give distinct users distinct permissions and views of state
-- Do things before/after state changes
+- Create handy state abstractions that live-update on any schedule you can program

 How does it work?
 Recall the four statebus methods:
 - fetch(key)